Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzExpressRouteCrossConnectionPeering.md

 ```

 ## DESCRIPTION
-The **New-AzureRmExpressRouteCrossConnectionPeering** cmdlet adds a peering configuration to an
+The **New-AzExpressRouteCrossConnectionPeering** cmdlet adds a peering configuration to an
 ExpressRoute cross connection.

 ## EXAMPLES